UN chief says virus menacing mankind, launches $2B plan

 There are nearly 439,000 confirmed coronavirus cases worldwide with the death toll rapidly nearing 20,000, according to a tally being compiled by Johns Hopkins University in Baltimore, Maryland.

-As the virus spreads, Guterres emphasise the importance of propping up countries already in the midst of humanitarian crises, noting that even developed nations with robust health systems "are buckling under the pressure."
+As the virus spreads, Guterres emphasize the importance of propping up countries already in the midst of humanitarian crises, noting that even developed nations with robust health systems "are buckling under the pressure."

 "We must come to the aid of the ultra-vulnerable – millions upon millions of people who are least able to protect themselves," the UN chief said.
 "This is a matter of basic human solidarity."